Saved by the Bell: Characters

 The first of the new characters, A.C.
 Slater, was conceived as a young John Travolta type who would be an army brat and wear a leather jacket.
 He was originally conceived of as Italian-American.
 However, when all efforts to cast the character were unsuccessful, Engel asked that the part be opened up to other ethnicities.
-Two days later, Mario Lopez, a dancer and drummer of Latino descent from Kids Incorporated auditioned for the role.
+Two days later, Mario Lopez, a dancer and drummer of Latino descent from Kids Incorporated, auditioned for the role.
 Lopez was judged the best actor who auditioned, and was cast.

-For Kelly Kapowski, the love interest of both Zack and Slater, producers were able to narrow the field down to three actresses: Tiffani-Amber Thiessen, Elizabeth Berkley, and Jennie Garth.
+For Kelly Kapowski, the love interest of both Zack and Slater, producers were able to narrow the field down to three actresses: Tiffani-Amber Thiessen, Elizabeth Berkley, and Thiessen's future Beverly Hills 90210 co-star, Jennie Garth.
 Engel had originally met Thiessen in 1988 while casting for Good Morning, Miss Bliss and was impressed with how much her acting had improved.
 He wanted her for the role, believing she had the perfect all-American girl appeal for the role, while others felt that Berkley, as the more experienced actress, would be a more reliable choice.
 Ultimately, Engel convinced the others after a read-through with Lopez, and Thiessen received the role.

 Engel and the other producers did not want to lose Berkley, however, as she was the strongest actress they had seen during casting.
 Berkley originally auditioned for the role of Karen, a love-interest of Zack's on Good Morning, Miss Bliss, but lost the role because she was so much taller than Gosselaar at the time.
 Engel believed that, now that her height was more even with the rest of the cast, she could be perfect.
 They were not having much luck in casting the third new character, Jessie Spano, who was conceived as a strong, feminist activist and a straight-A student, so Engel suggested offering the role to Berkley, who gladly accepted it.

 Rounding out the new cast was real-life magician Ed Alonzo as Max, the owner of the gang's frequent cafe hangout, The Max, who frequently performed magic tricks.
 Alonzo's role, however, would ultimately only last through the end of the first season, and he left after a single guest appearance during season two.

 In 1992, Saved by the Bell unexpectedly received an order for an additional eleven episodes to be shot after the graduation episode.
 However, Thiessen and Berkley had already decided to leave the show.
 Though producers knew they could not replace Kelly and Jessie, they also knew they could not leave Lisa as the only girl on the show.
 A new character, Tori Scott, was created as a cool but pretty biker girl who would also serve as a love interest for Zack and also act as a nemesis for him initially.
 Leanna Creel was cast for the part.
 Rather than develop a second new character, the producers decided to rely more on minor recurring characters such as Ginger, Ox, and Big Pete.